ScottColson/CCLLCCodeLibraries/docs/CCLLC.Core.ProcessModel.md

 some event and is dictating the response to that event.
 So this may be the event handler section of a CDS plugin, an Azure Function, an API etc.
 - Business Logic - This is the core of what the process is supposed to do.
 It reacts to requests from the orchestrator and when needed makes requests to the data layer.
+The business logic layer defines data types as POCO objects and/or interfaces.
+It also typically defines one or more "data connectors" that define the requests sent to the data layer.
 - Data Layer - this is where the Business Logic interacts with the underlying data system.
 The data layer responds with objects based on data model interfaces rather than specific entities.